Choosing a telescope is the biggest decision we make as backyard astronomers.

 A Telescope’s Aperture is the Most Important Element

-Above all else, aperture size is the consideration when buying a telescope!
+Amateur astronomers consider light gathering power above all else.
+Aperture size is the consideration when buying a telescope!

 To see fainter objects in greater detail you need to collect more light and the way to do that is to have a bigger aperture, which is why this is usually the main consideration of a telescope purchase.

-Dobsonian telescopes offer the most aperture for your money.
-Known as ‘light buckets’ and with no frills attached, Dob’s offer just pure, unadulterated light collecting capability.
+Modern consumer telescopes come in four varieties.
+The first, Dobsonian telescopes, offer the most aperture for your money.
+Known as ‘light buckets’ and with no frills attached, Dob’s offer just pure, unadulterated viewing power.

 Other types of scope either cost more for the same sized aperture – or you get a smaller aperture for the same price – because some of the manufacturing cost of non-Dobsonian telescopes goes into mounts, tracking, lens quality, etc.